Jaroslav Hašek: Life

-In the summer of 1912 Hašek spent several weeks in a pub in Chotěboř, where he could not be gotten rid of and the proprietors waited in vain for payment.
+In the summer of 1912, Hašek spent several weeks in a pub in Chotěboř, where he could not be gotten rid of and the proprietors waited in vain for payment.
 He described his stay in Chotěboř in the stories "Traitor of the Nation in Chotěboř", the "District Court in Malibor", and "How about the birthplace of Ignát Herrmann or the Consecration in Krivice".

 At the outbreak of the First World War, Hašek lived with the cartoonist Josef Lada, who later illustrated the Good Soldier Švejk.

-In February 1915 Hašek was called up to the replacement battalion of 91st Regiment of the Austro-Hungarian army in České Budějovice.
-With the 12th march battalion of the regiment, he was in early July transported to the Eastern front in Galicia (now Ukraine).
+In February 1915, Hašek was called up to the replacement battalion of the 91st Infantry Regiment of the Austro-Hungarian Army in České Budějovice.
+With the Regiment's 12th March Battalion, he was in early July transported to the Eastern front in Galicia (now Ukraine).
 He served on the front until 24 September 1915 when he was captured by the Russians and sent to the Totskoye camp in Orenburg Governorate.
 Here he joined the Czechoslovak Legion in 1916.
 Then he was drafted into the 1st Regiment, where he worked as a scribe, emissary of the recruitment committee and gunner.
 Then he was transferred to the connecting section, machine-gun section (in which he participated in the Battle of Zborov against the Austrians) and the office of the 1st Regiment.
 From July 1916 to February 1918 he published in the journal Čechoslovan and Cs. soldier, and was the author of a number of anti-Bolshevik articles.

 At the end of February 1918, he joined the Czechoslovak Social Democratic Workers' Party (forerunner of the Communist Party of Czechoslovakia, 1921–1992).
 What led Hašek to abandon anarchism and to accept socialist ideals has nowhere been clarified.
 In March, the Czechoslovak legions embarked on their well-known retreat, with the aim of joining the Western Front via Vladivostok.
 Hašek disagreed with this and went to Moscow, where he began to cooperate with the Bolsheviks.
 In April he transferred from the legions to the Red Army.
 He was sent to Samara and the following year he was director of the army printer in Ufa, chief of the department for work with foreigners, etc. At the end of 1918 he served as commander of the Chuvash troops in the Red Army and as deputy military commander of the Bugulma district.
 He then worked in Siberia, where he published several magazines.
 One of them was also the first magazine in the Buryat language, Jur (Dawn).